Industrial Data Science

 This setting should be made early in the program.
 At best, before any other configuration / scene setup is done.

-GDI+ drivers support all features of hardware accelerated drivers like OpenGL and DirectX.
+GDI+ drivers support all features of hardware accelerated drivers (OpenGL).
 They implement Z buffering for hidden line removal and are capable of handling light (vertex lighting only).
 The only prerequisite required is System.Drawing.
-However, be prepared that GDI drivers require significant more time for rendering due to the lack of hardware acceleration.
-Also, GDI output usually suffers from more simple rendering algorithms, hence may produce artefacts on smooth shaded areas.
-Antialiasing is not supported by GDI drivers.
+However, be prepared that GDI drivers may require a bit longer rendering times due to the lack of hardware acceleration.

 Stability and Fallback